 However, although all air traffic in and out of Egypt was previously suspended, travel to the country is once again possible now that the restrictions have been relaxed.

-Read on to discover the Egypt travel advisory for your country and the safety measures you should take when traveling.
+Read on to discover the Egypt travel advisory different countries and the safety measures visitors should take when traveling.

 How Is Coronavirus Affecting Travel to Egypt?